Home » Mapping and tracking inflammatory platelets and their extracellular vesicles to improve sepsis outcomes

 This research project was awarded the 2024 Birmingham BRC Collaboration Fund

 Sepsis is a life-threatening condition that arises when the body’s response to infection causes injury to its own tissues and organs.
 Patients with sepsis are at risk of developing acute respiratory distress syndrome (ARDS), which significantly increases mortality.
-Platelets, which are crucial for stopping bleeding, also play a role in driving inflammation and blood clotting during sepsis.
+Despite significant advances in patient care, there remain no effective targeted treatments for sepsis, highlighting the need for a better understanding of the underlying disease mechanisms.

 Project aims

-This project aims to understand the role of a specific type of platelet and their extracellular vesicles (small particles released from cells) in sepsis.
+This project aimed to understand the role of a specific type of a blood cell, called platelet, and their extracellular vesicles (small particles released from cells) in sepsis.
 These new insights could lead to new treatments that improve outcomes for patients with this serious condition.

 Research projects